-13.1 Information Concerning Adverse Analytical Findings, Atypical Findings, and other Asserted Anti-Doping Rule Violations

-13.1.1 Notice of Anti-Doping Rule Violations to Athletes and other Persons
+- 13.1 Information Concerning Adverse Analytical Findings, Atypical Findings, and other Asserted Anti-Doping Rule Violations - 13.1.1 Notice of Anti-Doping Rule Violations to Athletes and other Persons

-Notice to Athletes or other Persons of anti-doping rule violations asserted against them shall occur as provided under Articles 7,13 and 14 of these Rules.
+Notice to Athletes or other Persons of anti-doping rule violations asserted against them shall occur as provided under Articles 7 and 13.

-If at any point during Results Management up until the anti-doping rule violation charge, the OCA decides not to move forward with a matter, it must notify the Athlete or other Person (provided that the Athlete or other Person had been already informed of the ongoing Results Management).
+If at any point during Results Management up until the anti-doping rule violation charge, OCA decides not to move forward with a matter, it must notify the Athlete or other Person (provided that the Athlete or other Person had been already informed of the ongoing Results Management).

-13.1.2 Notice of Anti-Doping Rule Violations to National Anti-Doping Organizations, International Federations, the OCA and WADA
+13.1.2 Notice of Anti-Doping Rule Violations to National Anti-Doping Organizations, International Federations and WADA

-Notice of the assertion of an anti-doping rule violation to the Athlete's or other Person's National Anti-Doping Organization, International Federation, the OCA and WADA shall occur as provided under Articles 7, 13 and 14, simultaneously with the notice to the Athlete or other Person.
+Notice of the assertion of an anti-doping rule violation to the Athlete's or other Person's National Anti-Doping Organization, International Federation and WADA shall occur as provided under Articles 7 and 13, simultaneously with the notice to the Athlete or other Person.

-If at any point during Results Management up until the anti-doping rule violation charge, the OCA decides not to move forward with a matter, it must give notice (with reasons) to the Anti-Doping Organizations with a right of appeal under Article 12.2.2.
+If at any point during Results Management up until the anti-doping rule violation charge, OCA decides not to move forward with a matter, it must give notice (with reasons) to the Anti-Doping Organizations with a right of appeal under Article 12.2.2.